Cherry MX Red (MX1A) vs Cherry MX2A Red – Klassieke Linear vs Vernieuwde MX2A Linear

 Conclusion

-Cherry MX Red (MX1A) and Cherry MX2A Red are aimed at the same audience: users who want a light, linear switch without tactile bump.
-MX Red is the proven classic you see everywhere; MX2A Red feels like the modern upgrade with more smoothness, less noise and a cleaner sound profile.
+Cherry MX Red (MX1A) and Cherry MX2A Red serve the same audience: users who want a light linear switch for gaming and daily use.
+MX1A is the trusted classic; MX2A is the cleaned-up evolution with more smoothness, stability, and calmer sound.